Downtown Bakersfield

 Downtown is the central business district for Bakersfield, California.
-It contains several of the cities major theaters, sporting complexes, museums, and historical landmarks.
+It contains several of the city's major theaters, sports complex, museums, and historical landmarks.

-What is considered to be “downtown” Bakersfield varies.
-In order to define Downtown Bakersfield, it is important to first define the Central Bakersfield region.
-Starting from the north and traveling clockwise, Central Bakersfield is bounded by the Kern River, Union Avenue, State Route 58, and State Route 99.
-Most people (including the Downtown Business Association) define downtown Bakersfield as the region bordered by 24th Street (SR 178), Union Avenue (SR 204), California Avenue, and F Street.
+What is considered to be "downtown" Bakersfield varies.
+Starting from the north and traveling clockwise, Central Bakersfield is bound by the Kern River, Union Avenue, State Route 58, and State Route 99.
+The Downtown Business Association defines downtown Bakersfield as the region bordered by 24th Street (SR 178), Union Avenue (SR 204), California Avenue, and F Street.
 Other people extend the boundaries west to State Route 99 and north to Golden State Avenue (SR 204).
-Some people consider all of Central Bakersfield to be “downtown Bakersfield.”

-Unlike many other cities of similar size, Bakersfield does not have a towering skyline.
 There are a few tall buildings in Downtown Bakersfield, such as the Bank of America Building (10 stories), the Bakersfield Marriott Hotel (9 stories), and The Padre Hotel (8 stories).
-The shops and cafes that line the Downtown streets feature a variety of dining and shopping venues.
+The shops and cafes that line the Downtown streets feature dining and shopping venues.
 Notable attractions in Downtown Bakersfield include the Rabobank Arena, the McMurtrey Aquatic Center, the Bakersfield Museum of Art, the historic Fox Theater, the Padre Hotel, and a nightlife district centered on 19th Street and Wall Street Alley.

 Districts

-Bakersfield has always had some districts located downtown, but others are being created due to redevelopment efforts.

 Arts District

-The Arts District is one of the newer districts to be defined in Downtown Bakersfield.
-It is roughly bordered by 21st Street, Chester Avenue, 17th Street, and G Street.
-Theaters in the district include the Fox Theater (20th and H streets), Stars Theater (Chester Avenue and 20th Street) and Spotlight Theater (19th and H streets).
+The Arts District is roughly bordered by 21st Street, Chester Avenue, 17th Street, and G Street.
+Theaters in the district include the Fox Theater (20th and H streets), Stars Theater (Chester Avenue and 20th Street), and Spotlight Theater (19th and H streets).
 In addition, several art galleries are located around the intersection of 19th Street and Eye Street.
-The Arts District is also home to the historic Padre Hotel, which has been remodeled and reopened as a boutique hotel.
-The district has also begun holding First Friday which showcases galleries and allows for street vendors on the first Friday of every month in support of local artists.
+The Arts District has the historic Padre Hotel, which has been remodeled and reopened as a boutique hotel.